-To find your available systems and simulators on IBM Cloud, view the IBM Cloud Compute resources page. (opens in a new tab) You must be logged in to see your available compute resources.
-You are shown a snapshot of each backend.
-To see full details, click the backend name.
-You can also search for backends from this page.
+To find your available systems and simulators on IBM Cloud, view the IBM Cloud Compute resources page.(opens in a new tab) You must be logged in to see your available compute resources.
+You are shown a snapshot of each system.
+To see full details, click the system name.
+You can also search for systems from this page.

-To find your available systems and simulators on IBM Quantum Platform, view the Platform Compute resources page. (opens in a new tab) You are shown a snapshot of each backend.
-To see full details, click the backend name.
+To find your available systems and simulators on IBM Quantum Platform, view the Platform Compute resources page.(opens in a new tab) You are shown a snapshot of each system.
+To see full details, click the system name.
 You can also sort, filter, and search from this page.